AlexEsqu/DaisyWidget/README.md

 ## AI Policy

-I used AI in the making of this demo, specifically to fix NextJS syntax errors, generate mock data, kickstart the component building process with good practices, and to probe on the possible uses of the tech stack items I wasn't familiar with.
+I used LLM's input in the making of this demo, specifically to fix NextJS syntax errors, generate mock data, kickstart the component building process with good practices, and to probe on the possible uses of the tech stack items I wasn't familiar with.

+## Time

+I spent a total of 8 hours to complete this demo.
+As I started, my total experience with React was about 2 hours.
+Needless to say I learned a ton !

+# Conclusion

+With more experience, I would have incorporated the themes earlier in the data and code.
+Currently, the visual hierarchy is not as clear as I would like, and I haven't implemented fonts in a satisfactory manner.
+However, I consider this a good start of my front end dev experience, and an excellent opportunity to discover React and Next.JS.